backtrace-labs/backtrace-android/README.md

 - **LOCAL** - Unwinding is done within the same process that has the crash.
 This is less robust than remote unwinding, but avoids the complexity of creating a child process and IPC.
 Local unwinding is executed from a signal handler and needs to be signal-safe.
 - **REMOTE** - Unwinding is done by a child process.
 This means that the unwinding is correct even in case of severe malfunctions in the crashing parent process, and signal-safety is not a concern.
-- **DUMPWITHOUTCRASH** - Instead of using the regular Crashpad reporting mechanism, tell Crashpad that we're the ones who are responsible for sending the crash report.
+- **LOCAL_DUMPWITHOUTCRASH** - The same as `LOCAL` unwinding, but instead of using the regular Crashpad reporting mechanism, Backtrace's custom reporting mechanism will be used.
 Then, we send the report using Crashpad's `DumpWithoutCrash()` method.
+- **REMOTE_DUMPWITHOUTCRASH** - The same as `REMOTE` unwinding, but instead of using the regular Crashpad reporting mechanism, Backtrace's custom reporting mechanism will be used.
+Then, we send the report using Crashpad's `DumpWithoutCrash()` method.
-- **CONTEXT** - Use `ucontext *` from signal handler to reconstruct the callstack.
+- **LOCAL_CONTEXT** -  The same as `LOCAL` unwinding, but use `ucontext_t *` from the signal handler to reconstruct the callstack.

 # Working with Proguard <a name="working_with_proguard"></a>